 Prerequisite(s): PSY100 recommended.
 This course offers information concerning normal physical, psychological, and social development changes that occur in a person from birth to death.
 Specific information identifying factors which influence human development and changes in family structure and living during the life cycle are covered.
+The learning outcomes and competencies meet or exceed the outcomes and competencies specified by the Kansas Core Outcomes Project for this course, as sanctioned by the Kansas Board of Regents.

-SOC 100 Introduction to Sociology KRSN SOC1010
+SOC 100 Introduction to Sociology (Fa, Sp) 3 SCH KRSN SOC1010